lrusso/Classroom/README.md

 var classroom_audio_path = "ClassRoom_Class01.mp3";
 ```

-The **classroom_events** variable is an array that sets how many seconds must pass for the next transition.
+* The **classroom_events** variable is an array that sets how many seconds must pass for the next transition.

-The **classroom_audio_path** variable is the path to the MP3 audio file that has the voice of the teacher giving the class.
+* The **classroom_audio_path** variable is the path to the MP3 audio file that has the voice of the teacher giving the class.

+* Create your Web layout for the class in any way form that you like, using as many images, labels or elements that you may need.

 ## Handling transitions